 Solarize has come to Royal Oak!
-The first Solarize Royal Oak Informational Meeting was held on Oct.
-28, 2021.
+The second Solarize Royal Oak Informational Meeting was held on July 28, 2022.

 The free informational event was is to kick-off the Solarize program in Royal Oak.
 Solarize is a grassroots initiative that works to connect residents, interested in rooftop solar, to each other for information, lessons learned, and the potential to purchase discounted solar through bulk-buying projects.